Qualcomm-AI-research/PartSLIP/README.md

 ## PartNet-Ensembled

-The test and few_shot splits are hosted on [huggingface](https://huggingface.co/datasets/minghua/PartSLIP/tree/main/data).

 The details to curate the dataset can be found in the paper (https://arxiv.org/abs/2212.01558).
 Here is the general procedure: